Best Sound Machines of 2021

 Analysis and Test Results

-We purchased and used the most popular sound machines on the market from truly baby-centric products to those that have a more generalized purpose.
-We have the details you need to find the machine that best meets your needs.
+We purchased and used the most popular sound machines on the market, from truly baby-centric products to those with a more generalized purpose.
+We have the details you need to find the device that best meets your needs.

 Ease of Use

 We thought these sound machines would all be relatively easy to use.
-While they all come with only a handful of buttons and icons that seem intuitive, most of them requiring toggling through all the options in a rotation, so you have to flip through the sounds multiple times to find what you want and you may not know what it is or how to get back to it should the sound be changed at any given point.
-Without any information on the device (which is true for most of them), you are sort of flying blind and we didn't think that was the best choice, even if it likely kept costs low.
+While they all come with only a handful of buttons and icons that seem intuitive, most of them requiring toggling through all the options in a rotation, so you have to flip through the sounds multiple times to find what you want.
+You may not know what it is or how to get back to it should the sound be changed at any given point.
+Without any information on the device (which is true for most of them), you are sort of flying blind, and we didn't think that was the best choice, even if it likely kept costs low.

 Everyone wants different features depending on their goals for using a sound machine.
-For those with younger infants, a night light might feel like a great feature as it can help you see better when providing nighttime feeding.
+A night light might feel like a great feature for those with younger infants as it can help you see better when providing nighttime feeding.
 Or, your little one might relax quicker with a ceiling projector show.
-While the main goal of a sound machine is to help create a peaceful environment conducive to sleep, that doesn't mean you need to settle for a boring white noise maker with no bells and whistles.
+While the primary goal of a sound machine is to help create a peaceful environment conducive to sleep, that doesn't mean you need to settle for a boring white noise maker with no bells and whistles.
 In fact, we disliked the basic noise machine in this lineup, not for its lack of features but for the harsh pitches of its sounds.

-The LectroFan has limited features and none are truly baby-centric.
-With 10 different pitches for both white noise and fan sounds, this option has no nature or lullabies.
-Also, the sounds are somewhat painful to the ears depending on the settings and a few even caused dog howling in our test area.
+The LectroFan has limited features, and none are genuinely baby-centric.
+With ten different pitches for white noise and fan sounds, this option has no nature or lullabies.
+Also, the sounds are somewhat painful to the ears depending on the settings, and a few even caused dog howling in our test area.
 Having no other features was just the nail in the coffin for this basic product.

-The V-Tech Myla Monkey might be one of our favorites with multiple features.
-This little monkey is cute comes with a nightlight, has multiple sound options with timers, and two different attachment methods to keep it close at hand.
-The sounds are fairly good and we like that it is rechargeable so you don't need a bunch of batteries on hand.
-We also like the features on the Letsfit White Noise Machine.
-This basic unit might look sort of boring compared to a monkey, but it offers a lot of sounds including lullabies and the best rainstorm we've ever heard.
-It also has a nightlight, timers, and comes with a wall plug, something we didn't find on all the competition.
-Overall, we think it has the features that are truly useful and while it doesn't offer a light show, you can find that in a separate product that focuses its attention on doing projections well instead of trying to everything and failing.
+The V-Tech Myla Monkey is a favorite with multiple features.
+This cute little monkey comes with a nightlight, has various sound options with timers and two attachment methods to keep it nearby.
+The sounds are relatively good, and we like that it is rechargeable, so you don't need to continuously purchase batteries or keep them on hand.
+We also like the features of the Letsfit White Noise Machine.
+This straightforward model might look sort of boring compared to a monkey (that is stiff competition), but it offers more sounds, including lullabies and the best rainstorm we've ever heard outside of a real rainstorm.
+It also has a nightlight, timers and comes with a wall plug, something not included with all competitors.
+Overall, we think it has the features that are truly useful.
+While it doesn't offer a light show, you can find that in a separate product that focuses on making projections well instead of trying to do everything and failing.

-Finding the right sound machine for your needs can be trickier than you think.
-Should you get one with nature sounds or lullabies?
-What about both?
-How natural are the sounds?
-Does it have timers for babies or can you run it all night like for uninterrupted sleep?
-Luckily, in our review, we bought and tested each product for you.
+Selecting the best sound machine for your goals can be more challenging than you think, depending on your requirements.
+Should you choose one with nature sounds or lullabies?
+Both?
+Are the sounds natural?
+Does it include timers, or will it run all night for uninterrupted sleep?
+Luckily, in this review, we purchased and tested each option for you.
 We believe there is a machine in this group for everyone in your family.
-Whether you want a portable machine with an adorable monkey face or you hope for nature sounds and nightlight there is something for you in this review.
+Whether you are considering a portable device with an adorable monkey face or you want nature sounds and nightlight, there is something for everyone in this lineup.

 — Wendy Schmitz